ulfschneider/ulf.website/content/posts/reading/2021-01-07-resilient-web-design.md

 ## Visions

-Web-capable mobile devices – the iPhone – swiped away the assumption of 960px wide layouts.
+Web-capable mobile devices—the iPhone—swiped away the assumption of 960px wide layouts.
 Mobile devices revealed the true nature of the web as a flexible medium filled with unknowns.
 That´s when *Responsive Web Design,* as named by Ethan Marcotte, arrived. *Responsive Web Design* is

 1. Fluid grids
 2. Flexible images